vertica/vertica-prometheus-exporter/README.md

         GROUP BY node_name
         ORDER BY node_name;
 ```
+> **Tip**
+>

-**For more detailed information on the configuration file and example collector files see the configurations.md file in the documentation directory**
+> For more detailed information on the configuration file and example collector files see the configurations.md file in the documentation directory